qnngroup/qnngds/docs/dev/documenting.rst

       ``libraries.rst`` file.

 The next steps describe how to proceed if you are ready to make a pull request but want to preview the documentation first.
-Jump to :ref:`this<latest rtd>` step if you don't need to version the documentation.
+Skip them if you don't need to version the documentation.

 #.
 Make sure you ``added``, ``committed`` and ``pushed`` your code to the branch
    created for the modifications you brought.